Headway: Railway examples

 An example of headway on a railway system with multiple block section.
 Train B can only enter a section with a green or yellow "aspect" (light), and must reduce speed when passing a yellow signal to the point where they can stop within the sighting distance.

 Train movements in most rail systems are tightly controlled by railway signalling systems.
 In many railways drivers are given instructions on speeds, and routes through the rail network.
 Trains can only accelerate and decelerate relatively slowly, so stopping from anything but low speeds requires several hundred metres or even more.
 The track distance required to stop is often much longer than the range of the driver's vision.
 If the track ahead is obstructed, for example a train is at stop there, then the train behind it will probably see it far too late to avoid a collision.

 Signalling systems serve to provide drivers with information on the state of the track ahead, so that a collision may be avoided.
 A side effect of this important safety function is that the headway of any rail system is effectively determined by the structure of the signalling system, and particularly the spacing between signals and the amount of information that can be provided in the signal.
 Rail system headways can be calculated from the signalling system.
 In practice there are a variety of different methods of keeping trains apart, some which are manual such as train order working or systems involving telegraphs, and others which rely entirely on signalling infrastructure to regulate train movements.
-Manual systems of working trains are common in area with low numbers of train movements, and headways are more often discussed in the context of non-manual systems.
+Manual systems of working trains are common in areas with low numbers of train movements, and headways are more often discussed in the context of non-manual systems.

 For automatic block signalling (ABS), the headway is measured in minutes, and calculated from the time from the passage of a train to when the signalling system returns to full clear (proceed).
 It is not normally measured tip to tip.
 An ABS system divides the track into block sections, into which only one train can enter at a time.
 Commonly trains are kept two to three block sections apart, depending on how the signalling system is designed, and so the length of the block section will often determine the headway.